oracle-livelabs/security/story-hack/intro/intro.md

 So that your experience of this workshop is the best possible, DO NOT FORGET to perform "Lab: *Initialize Environment*" to be sure that all these resources are correctly set up!

 The entire Database Security team wishes you an excellent workshop!

+*Estimated Time*: 40 minutes

+### Objectives
+You will see how to:
+- Prevent, detect and mitigate data exfiltration
+- Prevent and detect privileges escalation and abuse
+- Prevent and mitigate exploitation of vulnerabilities

 You may now [proceed to the next lab](#next).